insideout/ai/_posts/_archive/2020-01-18-how-fractals-trial-run-uses-aws-to-power-ai-based-decision-making.md

 ---
 category: news
 title: "How Fractal’s Trial Run uses AWS to power AI-based decision-making"
-excerpt: "Akhil Behl, VP, Artificial Intelligence and Machine Learning at Fractal and Shivendu Mishra ... the need of the hour was a partner who could ensure scalability and flexibility at the same time.
-When it comes to cloud service, AWS was on the top of their mind due to several reasons, including the fact that more than 90 percent of Fortune ..."
+excerpt: "Akhil Behl, VP, Artificial Intelligence and Machine Learning at ...
+When it comes to cloud service, AWS was on the top of their mind due to several reasons, including the fact that more than ..."
-publishedDateTime: 2020-01-18T03:52:00Z
+publishedDateTime: 2020-01-18T03:46:00Z
 webUrl: "https://yourstory.com/2020/01/fractals-trial-run-aws-ai-decision-making"
 ampWebUrl: "https://yourstory.com/2020/01/fractals-trial-run-aws-ai-decision-making/amp"
 cdnAmpWebUrl: "https://yourstory-com.cdn.ampproject.org/c/s/yourstory.com/2020/01/fractals-trial-run-aws-ai-decision-making/amp"